jiyay27/jiyay27/README.md

 ## Hey there! 👋
-I JJ, a **Cybersecurity** student based in the Philippines!
+I'm JJ, a **Cybersecurity** student based in the Philippines!

-I enjoy understanding systems at a low level and secure web development!
+I enjoy learning about systems at a low level and secure web development!

 I've mainly been focusing on GRC for organizations.